alsiola/form-and-function/README.md

 These examples assume that your application has been set up with react-intl, and you are somewhat familiar with its concepts.

-The `validation.create` function above has an optional second argument - a formatter.
+The `validation.create` function above has an optional second argument - an `options` object, which includes a formatter.
 This formatter has the signature:

 `type Formatter<T> = (x: T, params?: Record<string, any>) => string;`